Nagendra1997/mesibo-documentation/livestreaming.md

 # How do Mesibo Live Platform APIs work?
 Mesibo has made it extremely simple to use and build with group calling and streaming APIs.
 Mesibo conferencing and streaming can be readily integrated with your existing applications which are using Mesibo messaging and call APIs.

 Mesibo APIs for conferencing, simply extend the core features offered by mesibo [Group Management and Messaging APIs](https://mesibo.com/documentation/api/backend-api/#group-management-apis).
-So, there is absolutely no need to learn anything additional or restructure your applicaton.
+So, there is absolutely no need to learn anything additional.

 If you are not familiar with using [Mesibo Group Management APIs](https://mesibo.com/documentation/api/backend-api/#group-management-apis), here's a little recap.
 Feel free to skip ahead if you are already familiar with group messaging.